 If size, shape, colour, elevation, or other effects such as itching, bleeding or crusting occur then this is a sure warning sign to have the spot or mole checked professionally.

-Checking skin regularly and having skin checks will compliment your overall efforts for skin cancer prevention, plus having a proactive attitude surely helps when you do enjoy your fun in the sun.
+Checking skin regularly and having skin checks will compliment your overall efforts for skin cancer prevention, plus having a proactive attitude will surely help when you do enjoy fun in the sun.

 The risk of developing skin cancer can be determined by factors such as age, skin type and family history and the frequency and level of previous sun exposure.
 These factors can be discussed with your doctor within a consultation, and from there the frequency of professional skin cancer checks can be recommended.